 The Municipal Petitioners contend that the Phase II Rule on its face compels operators of small MS4s to regulate third parties in contravention of the Tenth Amendment.
-We note that a facial challenge must show that there are no circumstances under which the challenged provisions would be constitutional.
-Legal Aid Soc'y v.
-Legal Servs.
-Corp., 145 F.3d 1017, 1023-24 (9th Cir.
-1998).17 We conclude that the Rule does not violate the Tenth Amendment, because it directs no unconstitutional coercion.
+We conclude that the Rule does not violate the Tenth Amendment, because it directs no unconstitutional coercion.